Arav-Shakya/MP4_to_ASCII/README.md

 4. in terminal run the file with python Convertor.py
 5. it will show you a loading bar and estimated finishing time.
 6. You will get a Output video once its done.

+I have attached the output file I got.
+Its from recent launch of Starship 5.